uwrit/leaf-docs/docs/development_and_testing/testing.md

                 ---

-                **API** - For non-Docker API usage, you can either:
+                **API** - You can either:

-                - Manually run the [Leaf API Dockerfile](https://github.com/uwrit/leaf/blob/master/src/server/Dockerfile) (see [`./containerize_leaf.sh`](https://github.com/uwrit/leaf/blob/master/containerize_leaf.sh#L33) for an example of how to do this)
+                - Manually build and run the [Leaf API Dockerfile](https://github.com/uwrit/leaf/blob/master/src/server/Dockerfile) (see [`./containerize_leaf.sh`](https://github.com/uwrit/leaf/blob/master/containerize_leaf.sh#L33) for an example of how to do this)

                 *or*

-                - If you have the [dotnet cli installed](https://docs.microsoft.com/en-us/dotnet/core/tools/), in bash, run:
+                - If you prefer not to use Docker and have the [dotnet cli installed](https://docs.microsoft.com/en-us/dotnet/core/tools/), in bash, run:

                 ```sh
                 $ cd /leaf/src/server/API